StarkDed/textbook_of_friends_with_JDBC/README.md

 2.about Connetion
 I used mysql workbench to create shema(you need to do the same)
-after that you need put URL,NAME,PASSWORD after one line into file "InfoConnection.txt" to connect to your DB
+after that you need to put URL,NAME,PASSWORD after one line into file "InfoConnection.txt" to connect to your DB

 Programms menu